TRIGONIM/ggram/readme.md

 - Can work both on pure Lua, and on the Garry's Mod server
 - Does NOT require any third-party .dll or WEB scripts
 - Very minimalistic and easily expandable
-- If Telegram adds methods that are not already in the bot, they are very easy to add with a 3-line module
+- If Telegram adds methods that are not already in the bot, they are very easy to add with a 3-line [module](/info/making_extensions.md)
 - [Possibility](/lua/ggram/includes/surprise) sending animations, documents, images
-- Friends with the functional programming paradigm

 ## 🚀 Installation